 Oklahoma family says puppy's spirit 'broken' after repeated, horrific beatings

-After returning home from dinner Monday evening, an Oklahoma family was devastated to learn their 6-month-old Dachshund had been brutally beaten, finding the terrified pup injured and under a backyard shed.
+After returning home from dinner Monday evening, an Oklahoma family was devastated to learn their 6-month-old dachshund had been brutally beaten, finding the terrified pup injured and under a backyard shed.

 Searching for answers through home surveillance footage, the Lawton family learned a child, who has not been identified, came to the home four separate times — tossing the small dog, Sprocket, in the air and slamming him on the ground on one occasion before returning a final time to beat him with a baseball bat.